 For more information on Utah pass through entity withholding, see this piece on TC-40W.
 Please note, the State of Utah may still change the guidance on how to pay and claim.
 Be sure to consult with your tax advisor for the latest updates.

 Will you be paying passthrough entity taxes anytime soon?

 We hope our piece on passthrough entity taxes and the state of Utah was helpful to you.

 Before we go, please note that this is article is not intended to be tax advice or to substitute for a comprehensive financial plan.
 It’s intended to make business owners in Utah aware they may want to take action before the end of the year if this election would benefit them.
 You should consult with your tax adviser on your personal situation.

-At Rock House Financial, a fee-only financial advisor in Farmington, Utah, we serve families and business owners and tax planning is a big part of how we help.
+At Rock House Financial, a fee-only financial advisor in Davis County, Utah, we serve families and business owners and tax planning is a big part of how we help.